zouguangxian/tsocks/README.md

 ## Notes for macOS

-* Install OpenSSH from sources (or use Homebrew https://brew.sh) as the default ssh will not work with the preloaded library:
+* Install OpenSSH from sources (or use Homebrew https://brew.sh port) as the default ssh will not work with the preloaded library:
 ```
     brew install openssh
 ```